mcdaley/node-dough-app-redux/README.md

 - Test protected routes

 #### Logout
-- Add "sign out" link that logs the user out of the system
+[x] - Add "sign out" link that logs the user out of the system
+- Update Navbar links after user signs out.

+#### Navbar
+- Different Navbar links if a user is authenticated
+  * Display Home, About, and Sign Up/Sign In links if  user is not authenticated.
+  * Display Dashboard, Accounts, Reports, and  Sign Out if user is authenticated.

 ## Overview